ashleychontos/pySYD/docs/installation.rst

     cd ~/path/to/local/pysyd/directory
     pysyd setup

-This is the same steps as above but in a more condensed version.
+This is the same as the steps discussed in detail above but just shown in a more condensed version.

 *You are now ready to become an asteroseismologist!*